-The Office of Graduate Studies annually accepts nominations for the Gutermuth Award beginning December 1.
+The Graduate School annually accepts nominations for the Gutermuth Award beginning December 1.

 Winners of the Gutermuth Award will be recognized at the Graduate and Postdoctoral Awards Banquet held in April.
 The award consists of a $4000 summer fellowship and a keepsake recognizing the honor.
 Send nominations via email to email@example.com and include Gutermuth Award in the subject line.

 Mary Elizabeth Gutermuth, completed her Master of Arts and Ph.D. at MU with an emphasis in French and Spanish Literature.
 Her endowment to the University, funded through her estate gift, is directed to support a graduate student who has a history of and interest in community service through engaged scholarship.
 Community engagement, or engaged scholarship, represents a collaboration between higher education scholars and their community for the mutually beneficial exchange of knowledge and/or resources in a framework that is cooperative and reciprocal.
 Scholars collaborate with practitioners in the public and/or private sectors to enrich their own scholarly and creative activities while addressing a critical societal issue or contributing to a community need or public good.

 Community-engaged scholarship is directly related to your discipline and always associated with community partnerships in your academic field.

 Community represents groups of people who share commonalities, including geography (local, global); identity; affiliation or interest; circumstance; profession or practice; faith; and/or family/kin.

 Scholarly means the work is based on existing scholarship and best practices and will generate new understandings and scholarly products for academic and public audiences.
 All scholarship, including community-engaged scholarship, requires high level of disciplinary (or interdisciplinary) expertise and uses an appropriate methodology.